Sara Teasdale can let go of the world’s loud wonders and wars, but she never wants to lose the beautiful jewelweed, laced in silver rain.

 “Neruda said the closest thing to poetry is a loaf of bread or a ceramic dish or a piece of wood lovingly carved…” Enjoy this poem that will teach you about Neruda and inspire you to try on his style.

-We don’t need to change a thing, except our search engine, if we want to start winning the climate change game by just doing what we do every day anyway.
+We don’t need to change a thing, except our search engine, to start winning the climate game by just doing what we do every day anyway.

 Climate breakdown has implications at every level of life.
 This poem chronicles the effects on polar bears, through the lens of one sorrowful discovery.

-“We owe it to each other to share what white tail already know” says this poem that can give us a “together” way forward in the climate change challenge.
+“We owe it to each other to share what white tail already know” says this poem that can give us a “together” way forward in the climate breakdown challenge.